kekse1/count.php/README.md

 Next point: the 'OVERRIDE' setting.
 So one can `?override=(host)` to (OPTIONALLY) count values also for external hosts, etc..
 I don't really like this setting, but sometimes it makes sense.

+For this the AUTO setting is also used like 'false', so only configured hosts/files are allowed..

 ## Functionality, Security & Efficiency
 **It should be _really_ maximum secure now** (as everyhing got it's own limit, and all the `$_SERVER` and `$_GET` variables are filtered, so no code injection or file hijacking is